secretstartups/handbook/job-families/engineering/acting-cos-to-the-cto/index.html.md

 - Manage weekly executive staff meetings, including (but not limited to) setting the agenda and providing insights and analysis to inform strategic conversations.
 Document and communicate decisions and action items from meetings.
 Ensure follow-up and closure of action items to increase accountability.
 - Act as a sounding board to the CTO for new ideas and initiatives.
 - Initiate and guide the CTO team OKR process according to the [OKR schedule](https://about.gitlab.com/company/okrs/#schedule/) (in partnership with the Chief of Staff to the CEO).
-- Manage, track and moderate OKRs for Engineering ensuring CTO Staff remains on track and knows their attention points throughout the quarter
+- Manage, track, and moderate OKRs for Engineering to ensure CTO Staff remains on track, and know their attention points throughout the quarter.
 - Lead the retrospection of the previous quarter OKRs in the first month of your term
 - Supports the creation of investor updates, pitch decks, speeches, conference submissions, and presentations on behalf of the CTO
 - Effectively triages escalations.
 Our teams often rely heavily on quick root-cause analyses and fast information sharing.
 Time-sensitive escalations may include driving cross-functional conversations to get to the bottom of complex issues that have become a business blocker or helping ensure a fast turnaround for specific prospects and customer needs